zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * x86_32 ISA with System V ABI
 * x86_32 ISA with IAMCU ABI
-* ARMv7-M ISA with Thumb2 instruction set and ARM Embedded ABI (aeabi).
+* ARMv7-M ISA with Thumb2 instruction set and ARM Embedded ABI (aeabi)
 * ARCv2 ISA

 An architecture port is mostly constrained to the nanokernel.
 The reason is